 The impressive effects of Avila’s walls being pounded to smithereens were done up by Willis Cook (who slaved uncredited on such films as The Beast From 20,000 Fathoms; he helped arrange the cool volcano for The Devil At 4 O’Clock).

-Best—and what makes many of the films moments work as well as they do and papers over most of those that don’t— is a magnificent music score from George Antheil.
+Best—and what makes many of the films moments work as well as they do and papers over most of those that don’t—is a magnificent music score from George Antheil.
 A fascinating, brilliant, difficult character, the avante garde radical Antheil, the self-styled “Bad Boy of Music” in his day, hit his film career zenith with this highly-regarded score, one of his last (he died, aged 58, in 1959).
 Essentially a symphony, his stirring main title surge that suggests the essence of Spain (he works in some ‘Bolero’), the powerful driving theme for The Gun, the lusty flamenco track and the lovely shadings for Juana in the love scenes make up one of the best—and least known—soundtracks of the 50s.
-Antheil got what Kramer and his writers were aiming at, and whether they hit the mark or not, he transposes their hopes for the epic into an accompaniment that has sweep, granduer and intimate longing.
-Whatever else the film strives for, Antheil’s music hits as a signal, stand-alone success.
+Antheil got what Kramer and his writers were aiming at, and whether they hit the mark or not, he transposes their hopes for the epic into an accompaniment that has sweep, grandeur and intimate longing.
+Whatever else the film strives for, Antheil’s music is a signal, stand-alone success.

-Plus, when Cary and Sophia have their final makeout scene, beside that giant howitzer, before those doom-looming walls of Avila, with Antheil’s unapologetically dramatic heart-notes, it’s obvious they’re not just ‘getting into character’.
+Plus, when Cary and Sophia have their final makeout scene, beside that giant howitzer, before those doom-looming walls of Avila, with Antheil’s dramatic, unapologetic heart-notes, it’s obvious they’re not just ‘getting into character’.
 For this yet-hopeful romantic it speaks to a whole bygone era of summers at the drive-in, with absurdly attractive demigods, 50-feet-high, dispensing passion on the proud canvas of a long-gone prosperity.
 It’s not supposed to be Citizen Kane: it’s meant to evoke emotion.
 You don’t feel some of that?
 Sorry for your loss.